josephg/simple-crdt-text/README.md

+# Simple reference CRDT

 This is a simple CRDT implementation for the CRDT I want to efficiently implement in rust.
 This implementation is intentionally *not* optimized.
-The goal is to have some simple code that I can use to clarify semantics and as a basis for fuzz testing the faster implementation.
+The goal is to have some simple code that I can use to clarify semantics and as a basis for fuzz testing correctness of a faster implementation.

-This is based on automerge, but with some small changes:
+This implements automerge's underlying algorithm (RGA), but with some small changes:

 - The actor's sequence numbers are monotonically increasing, not linearly increasing.
 This allows transactions to modify multiple documents
-- There aren'
+- Sequence numbers are reused between a transaction and the operations it contains.

 For now this is just a CRDT implementation of a list / string (list of unicode codepoints).
 At some point I might add more data types here, but a list is always the baseline for this stuff.

+### Limitations

+- This is just a list based CRDT.
+It does not implement any of the fancier types present in automerge / yjs (objects, sets, etc)
+- Each operation may only insert or delete a single item.
+There is no run-length encoding in the internal structures, so memory and CPU usage is off the charts.

-### Terminology
+### Transactions and Operations

-An operation is the smallest unit of change.
+An *operation* is the smallest unit of change.
 For now operations are either

 - Insert a single item, or
 - Delete a single item